 Want to know more?
 See the frequently asked questions on the Department of Health website for more information on masking in Pennsylvania.

 In Pennsylvania businesses, everyone must wear a mask.
 That includes workers and customers.

 Employers are required to provide masks to workers.
 To help with the sourcing of face masks and other PPE, here is a list of PPE manufacturers and suppliers in Pennsylvania.

 Go here for a comprehensive list of business FAQs on masks.
-Here are a few of the most common questions:

 What Is Social Distancing?

 Social distancing means staying away from close contact in public spaces.
 It includes actions like staying out of places where lots of people gather and maintaining distance — approximately 6 feet — from others.

 Social distancing also includes minimizing contact with people by avoiding public transportation when possible, limiting nonessential travel, working from home, and skipping social gatherings.